 Remember anonymity and confidentiality is important, so identifiable information needs to be shared and saved with caution.
-And depending on where you’re working you may need to be familiar with GDPR when sharing and saving information.
+And depending on where you’re working you may need to be familiar with GDPR (General Data Protection Regulation – if it exists in your country) when sharing and saving information.

-If you are working within an organisation you can speak to your IT department about options for saving in multiple places.
+If you are working within an organisation that has an IT department you can ask them about options for saving in multiple places.
 There may already be a backup system in place you are expected to abide by.
 If you’re self-employed you may want to ask colleagues what they recommend and use.

 Admittedly this isn’t an exciting job, but it’s one that may well save you in so many ways.
 We hear so much about healthy plans for New Year – healthy eating, exercise and so on.
 Your best healthy habit as a researcher is backing everything up.